rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 DROP COLUMN OwnerAddress, PropertyAddress, SaleDate
 ```

-This query gets rid of columns that we no longer need since we have updated columns for each.
+This code gets rid of columns that we no longer need since we have updated columns for each.

 ***